callum-mccracken/ncsmc_python/README.md

 `git pull origin master` to get the latest version.

-Then you'll need to open `resonance_finder.py`, scroll to the bottom, find the line that looks like:

-`find_resonances("/path/to/eigenphase_shift.agr")`

-Just edit that path and run the script!
+You'll want to run `resonance_finder.py`.
+There are a couple ways to do this:

+- run the file like `python resonance_finder.py -f <filename>`

+- open the file and change the line where you set `filepath`, then run it

 ### Prerequisites

-Just Python (3.7.4 ideally, other versions may work).
+Python (3.7.4 ideally, other versions may work)

-No other libraries or downloads or anything are needed.
+`numpy` is also needed.

+On cedar or a local machine, use `pip install --user numpy`